C Fork() Function

 Explanation

 In the above example, the process id of the parent function is 1252.
 This id is also the process id of the main function.
 Then we created the fork.
 The process id 1253 represents the creation of a fork.
-This process will help to print the output and after printing the output, the child process will be assigned a new id.
-After this, the process id 1252 will also be used for printing the content under the fork section.
-In this, there is the process id of the parent and child process which is the same.
+This process will help print the output; after printing the output, the child process will be assigned a new id.
+After this, process ID 1252 will also print the content under the fork section.
+In this, the parent and child process IDs are the same.
 So, we can conclude that the new child process belongs to the earlier parent process.

 Example 3